NYU-DataServices/lc-webscraping/_episodes/04-scrapy.md

 ## Extracting URLs using the spider

 Armed with the correct query, we can now update our spider accordingly.
-The `parse` methods returns the contents of the scraped page inside the `response` object.
+The `parse` method returns the contents of the scraped page inside the `response` object.
 The `response` object supports a variety of methods to act on its contents:

 |Method|Description|